Convert PDF to InDesign | Using PDF2ID and Acrobat DC together

 PDF2ID creates well-structured InDesign files as all extracted images are stored in page-specific sub-folder simplifying image asset management also

 Its best to use PDF2ID when the original PDF data was digitally created (so the contents of the PDF file are not simply images like scanned data).
 PDF2ID can generally handle any type of digitally produced PDF so long as the text is not outlined.
-So, PDFs generated from Canva, PowerPoint, InDesign or Word other application works well.
+So, PDFs generated from Canva, PowerPoint, InDesign or Word other application you can think of works well.
+Also the PDF creator doesn’t matter with PDF2ID.
 To use PDF2ID follow the steps below:

 1. Install PDF2ID and choose the PDF2ID – Convert PDF/XPS file within InDesign and select the PDF to convert.